jcpsantiago/sentryR/README.md

 ## Example

-Configure your project in Sentry and set its DSN as an environment variable.
+Configure your project in [Sentry](https://sentry.io), and set its DSN as an environment variable.

 Example Plumber API:
 ```r